rrosa-aurea-1/java-angular-web-app/README.md

 ## NEXT DEVELOPMENTS (checked in progress)

+- [ ] Resolve api url for electron-client and in general for file protocol.
+Solution is in build time [adding angular env variables](https://alligator.io/angular/environment-variables/)
 - [ ] Create api server in cordova with [cordova plugin webserver](https://github.com/bykof/cordova-plugin-webserver) and [lockijs db](https://github.com/techfort/LokiJS)
 - [ ] Create ui tests with [java cucumber](https://examples.javacodegeeks.com/core-java/junit/junit-cucumber-example/)
 - [ ] Create api and ui tests in node app with a e2e framework
-- [ ] use automatic swagger-ui in node [swagger-ui-node](https://blog.cloudboost.io/adding-swagger-to-existing-node-js-project-92a6624b855b)
+- [ ] Use automatic swagger-ui in node [swagger-ui-node](https://blog.cloudboost.io/adding-swagger-to-existing-node-js-project-92a6624b855b)

 ## Table of contents